-(b) The governor shall appoint four (4) members appointed by the governor who shall serve at the pleasure of the governor.
-At least two (2) and shall be knowledgeable in oil and gas matters and shall have a college degree in geosciences or engineering and at least ten (10) five (5) years of experience in the oil and gas industry.
+(b) The governor shall appoint four members who appointed by the governor shall serve at the pleasure of the governor.
+Three and shall be knowledgeable in oil and gas matters and shall have a college degree in geosciences or engineering and at least five (5) ten (10) years of experience in the oil and gas industry.
+One shall not have a background in oil and gas.
 The governor shall appoint the three (3) technical expert members: one (1) member for a term of four (4) years, one (1) member for a term of three (3) years, and one (1) member for a term of two (2) years.
 Thereafter, tThe term of office of each appointed member of the commission shall be four (4) years.
 A vacancy shall be filled by appointment for the unexpired term in the same manner provided for an appointment to the full term.